louis2038/gitignore-tui/README.md

 1. The tool reads your existing `.gitignore` file
 2. Accepts rules with or without leading `/` (e.g., `src` or `/src`)
 3. Supports the special pattern `/*` to ignore everything at the root
+4. Generic patterns (`*.png`, etc.) are parsed separately using the `ignore` crate
-4. Applies rules to the file tree, with the last matching rule winning
+5. Applies rules to the file tree, with the last matching rule winning
-5. Propagates ignore state recursively to child files/directories
+6. Propagates ignore state recursively to child files/directories

 ### Smart Pattern Generation

-When you save, the tool generates optimized .gitignore patterns:
+When you save, the tool generates optimized .gitignore patterns while preserving existing generic patterns:

 - **Simple file/directory**: `/path/to/file`
 - **Directory with exceptions**: